 After climbing the magnificent marble staircase, we arrive in the Palace of Mirages, a technological marvel imagined for the 1900 Universal Exhibition.
 Thanks to its play of lights and mirrors, the room looks huge.
 Then begins one of the most beautiful sounds and lights of the world which takes us to a Hindu temple in the midst of elephants then propels us in the middle of a frightening jungle before dazzling us with the palace of a thousand and one nights.

-Then we go to the discovery of the museum’s different worlds.
+Then we go to the discovery of the museum's different worlds.
 Charles particularly liked to pose with the stars in the big theatre, such as Bruce Willis or Jackie Chang.
-But above all, he liked being able to dress as a king and pose with Charles IX and Charlemagne.
+But above all, he liked being able to dress like a king and pose with Charles IX and Charlemagne.

 Every year statues are added and new attractions created, such as the famous The Voice show, renewing interest in this Christmas visit.

 Foundation Louis Vuitton

 Foundation Louis Vuitton is definitely a must-see monument if you are visiting Paris, especially during the holidays when it might get a little cold.
 It's full of interesting exhibitions that make it a unique monument in the vast French cultural environment.
 Its a delicate mix of art, culture, and heritage which can be seen just in its architecture designed by Frank Gehry.

 It's rooted in the history of artistic movements of the 20th and 21st century and its mission is to promote the dialogue between the artists, intellectuals and the public in order to accelerate the exchange of ideas that will make the Parisian cultural life grow.
 The building itself is magnificent and beautifully designed, it looks like a realization of a farfetched dream.
 The building easily fits into the surrounding natural environment, while at the same time plays with light and mirror effects that will keep you awestruck.